Exponential separations between classical and quantum learners

-In conclusion, the cube root identification concept class exhibits a separation in the setting where the learner is constrained to only output hypotheses from a fixed hypothesis class.
-In fact, this is a separation in the \textit{proper} efficient PAC learning framework, since the hypothesis class is the same as the concept class.
+\paragraph{Conclusion} The cube root identification concept class exhibits a separation in the setting where the learner is constrained to only output hypotheses from a fixed hypothesis class.
+In fact, this is a separation in the so-called \textit{proper} PAC framework, since the hypothesis class is the same as the concept class.
 Since in this setting it is not required to evaluate the concepts on unseen examples, the classical hardness has to lie in \textit{identifying} rather than \textit{evaluating} the concept generating the examples.
-We remark that for the cube root identification concept class it is not possible to obtain a similar learning separation for a singleton concept class where a learner does not require any data (see also Observation~\ref{lemma:trivial_sep}).
+Note that for the cube root identification concept class it is not possible to obtain a learning separation for a singleton concept class where a learner does not require any data (see Observation~\ref{lemma:trivial_sep}).